 If you follow these rules, you will likely have clients who will be friends for life and colleagues who will refer you more business because they have had a good experience working with you.
 In other words, you will be a success.

 In addition to exercising proper billing communications, it’s important to make sure you are taking advantage of the very best payment solution for your firm.
-LawPay is proud to be the preferred payment partner of more than 35,000 law firms, and is the only program endorsed by 46 state and more than 50 local bar associations.
+LawPay is proud to be the preferred payment partner of more than 45,000 lawyers, and is the only program recommended by 47 state and more than 50 local bar associations.
 LawPay’s proprietary technology, developed specifically for law firms, correctly separates earned and unearned fees, giving your firm peace of mind that credit card transactions are always handled correctly.

 To learn more about today’s dos and don’ts of effective attorney-client communication, download our new e-book, “Attorney Guidebook: Strengthen Your Client Communication Skills.”